cmsflash/cmsflash.github.io/index.md

 layout: page
 ---

-Shen Zhuoran \(Zhuoran is the first name) is a Computer Science student at [The University of Hong Kong](https://www.cs.hku.hk/) and an incoming AI Resident at [Google AI](https://ai.google/).
+Shen Zhuoran \(Zhuoran is the first name) is a Computer Science graduate from [The University of Hong Kong](https://www.cs.hku.hk/) and an incoming AI Resident at [Google AI](https://ai.google/).
 Formerly, he was a Research Intern at [SenseTime](https://www.sensetime.com/).
 His research interests include computer vision, natural language processing (NLP), and speech analysis with deep learning.
 Currently, he focuses on the the attention mechanism, especially the application of [decomposed attention](ai/2019/03/23/decomposed-attention.html) in various domains.
 He also has interests in stereo vision, object recognition, and relation detection.

 # Education

 **The University of Hong Kong**, Hong Kong

 - Sep.
-2015 - Present.
+2015 - Jun.
+2016.
 - *Bachelor of Engineering* in *Computer Science*.
-- CGPA: 3.97/4.30.
+- GPA: 3.85/4.30.
 Standing: 1/111.
-Major CGPA: 4.13/4.30.
+Major GPA: 3.98/4.30.

 **University of California, Davis**, Davis, CA, Unites States